WHY CLIMATE CHANGE

 — Dorthe Dahl-Jensen, Professor of Ice Physics, Niels Bohr Institute, University of Copenhagen

-• Humanity's current economic trajectory is a global warming of 6ºC or more by 2100 (lasting for over 1000 years, adding another 3ºC), which is a threat to the survival of humanity and most life on Earth.
+• Humanity's current economic trajectory is a global warming of 4.5ºC or more by 2100, which is over 7.5C long after 2100, which could not be survived by humanity and most life on Earth.

-• Even if the world stopped burning fossil fuels now, today's warming of 0.78ºC actually equals a warming of 1.4ºC by 2100 (because of the ocean heat lag effect of +0.6ºC).
+• Even if the world stopped burning fossil fuels today, today's warming of 1ºC actually equals a warming of at least 1.5ºC by 2100 (because of the ocean heat lag effect)

 See more details and references on the